tizonia/tizonia-openmax-il/README.md

 ### Resource Manager's D-BUS service activation file (optional) ###

-Copy the Resource Manager's D-BUS activation file like this:
+OpenMAX IL Resource Management is present but disabled by default.
+In case this is to be used (prior to that, needs to be explicitly enabled in tizonia.conf), copy the Resource Manager's D-BUS activation file like this:

 ```bash